 Part of the larger Appian Way Regional Park (Parco Regionale dell’Appia Antica), this vast park is characterized by the impressive ruins of ancient Roman aqueducts stretching across the landscape, including the Aqua Felix and Aqua Claudia.
 Ideal for long walks, cycling, photography, and escaping the city.

-Cinema Nuovo Olimpia
+Cinema Nuovo Sacher

 Great apartment and great location!
 All major sights are in 15-20 min walking distance.
 You have cafes, restaurants and shops (and a city spa 😉 within 100mtrs.
 The place is very central yet quiet, great for families .
 Gianluca is a great host and was very friendly, flexible and always reacted immediately.
 I hope to be back to this place and Rome in the future!